What to look for when choosing a ventilation system?

 Ventilation systems with heat recovery are highly efficient.
 Rooms are equipped with fans that have a heat recovery function.
 Fresh air flows into the rooms through special fans without causing high energy losses.

-Lunos also offers combined systems for demand-oriented living space ventilation.
+LUNOS also offers hybrid systems for demand-oriented living space ventilation.
 In this case, functional rooms are ventilated cost-efficiently via pure extract air systems, while living rooms and bedrooms are equipped with a ventilation system with integrated heat recovery.

 Retrofitting